nakata5321/Baxter_simulation_controller/README.md

 ```sh
 rosrun gazebo_ros spawn_model -file `rospack find baxter_description`/urdf/baxter.urdf -urdf -z 1 -model baxter
 ```
 You can put some models in front of our baxter.
-It will be more intresting.
+It will be more interesting.

 ![baxter][im2]